mko-x/docker-nginx-proxy/README.md

 # Modifications

-To make Jason's nginx-proxy more *configurable* without having to provide custom configs/includes, I added several **environment variables**.
+To make Jason's nginx-proxy more *configurable* for me without having to provide custom configs/includes, I added several **environment variables**.
 All of them change the global behavior of nginx or it's configured servers within the templating engine (starting with "*GLOB_*").
+Excuse me Jason, I know you try to minimize amount of environment variables.

 Another aim is to increase **performance** especially in multiple full ssl based environments - forcing ssl by default.
 It allows multilevel proxy data caching out of the box.